algesten/str0m/README.md

 Sync sans I/O WebRTC implementation in Rust.

+# Join us

+Currently discussing str0m things on the [webrtc-rs][4] discord server, in the [#str0m channel][5].
+Join us!

 # State

 THIS IS NOT READY FOR PRODUCTION USE!

-But I have managed to transfer some kind of video.
+We have managed to transfer video and data.

 <image width="300px" src="https://user-images.githubusercontent.com/227204/209446544-f8a8d673-cb1b-4144-a0f2-42307b8d8869.gif" />

-# Join us

-Currently discussing str0m things on the [webrtc-rs][4] discord server, in the [#str0m channel][5].
-Join us!
+## Maturity

+Str0m was originally developed by Martin Algesten of [Lookback][https://www.lookback.com].
+We use str0m at Lookback for a specific use case: str0m as a server SFU (as opposed to peer-2-peer).
+That means we are heavily testing and developing the parts needed for our use case.
+Str0m is intended to be an all-purpose WebRTC library, which means it should also work for peer-2-peer (mostly thinking about the ICE agent), but these areas have not received as much attention and testing.

+While performance appears to be very good, only some attempts have been made to discover and optimize bottlenecks.
+For instance, while str0m probably never be allocation free, there might be unnecessary allocations and cloning that could be improved.
+Another area is to make sure the crypto parts use efficient algorithms and hardware acceleration as far as possible.

 # Overview